abigailsylvie/How-to-Create-an-EC2-Instance-Using-Terraform/README.md

-# 🚀 Deploying an EC2 Instance with Terraform
+#  Deploying an EC2 Instance with Terraform

-## 📌 Overview
+##  Overview
-This project demonstrates how to create and manage an **AWS EC2 instance** using **Terraform**, an Infrastructure as Code (IaC) tool.
-Instead of manually provisioning resources via the AWS Console, Terraform allows us to automate the process efficiently.
+This project show step by step how to create and manage an **AWS EC2 instance** using **Terraform**.Instead of manually provisioning resources via the AWS console, Terraform allows us to automate the process efficiently.

-## 🛠 Prerequisites
+##  Prerequisites
-Before getting started, ensure you have:
 - **Visual Studio Code** (or any preferred code editor)
 - **Terraform** installed on your machine
 - **An AWS Account** with necessary permissions

-## 📂 Project Structure
+##  Project Structure
 ```
-📂 terraform-ec2
+ terraform-ec2
  ├── provider.tf   # AWS provider configuration
  ├── ec2.tf        # EC2 instance configuration
- ├── variables.tf  # (Optional) Variables for reusability
  └── README.md      # Project documentation
 ```